luisvenezian/unesp-information-retrieval-tfidf-engine/README.md

 ## How does it works?
 It starts an API Spark that's at localhost:4567 where we can add, get, and search values, see the endpoints already created:

-#### Returns a query and returns a rank of documents based on TF-IDF Cossine Similarity
+#### Returns a rank of documents based on TF-IDF Cossine Similarity
 ```GET /search/:query```
 #### Returns a list of terms in the given query and its TF-IDF values
 ```GET /search/validate/:query```